diwise/iot-agent/README.md

 # iot-agent
-A service that handles incoming data from multiple sources..
+A service that handles incoming data from multiple sources